 It started with a map.

-I still remember my sister’s glee as she unrolled an ancient looking map of Earth in the room above our mom’s tea shop.
+I still remember my sister’s glee as she unrolled an ancient-looking map of Earth in the room above our mom’s tea shop.
 On the map, emblazoned across a vast swath of ocean were the ominous words—Here Be Dragons.

 Poppy’s love of dragons had been well established long before we started grade school.
-This fascination only intensified once she was introduced to maps—especially old maps where warning of dragons and other monstrous creatures were boldly proclaimed.
+This fascination only intensified once she was introduced to maps—especially old maps where warnings of dragons and other monstrous creatures were boldly proclaimed.